Recognizing critical lines via entanglement in non-Hermitian systems: Introduction

-In this work, we concentrate on non-Hermitian Hamiltonian which is an effective Hamiltonian in the framework of open quantum systems through the quantum trajectory method without quantum jump operators \cite{Ueda_review,minganti_pra_2020,fleckenstein_prr_2022, abbasi_prl_2022}.
+In this work, we concentrate on the non-Hermitian Hamiltonian, which is an effective Hamiltonian in the framework of open quantum systems through the quantum trajectory method without quantum jump operators \cite{Ueda_review,minganti_pra_2020,fleckenstein_prr_2022, abbasi_prl_2022}.
 Such systems possess exceptional points (EPs) where the corresponding Hamiltonian becomes defective due to the coalescence of eigenvectors \cite{bender_prl_1998,brody_iop_2014,Franco_nori_lep_hep_2019} (see Refs. \cite{Franco_nori_lep_hep_2019, chen_prl_2022} for Liouvillian EPs).
-It was shown that the EPs of the non-Hermitian Hamiltonian with parity-time reversal symmetry (\(\mathcal{PT}\)-symmetry) can divide the parameter space into two phases -- unbroken phase with real eigenspectrum which can be mapped to a Hermitian Hamiltonian \cite{mostafazadeh_1,bender_prl_2002}, and the broken region having complex eigenvalues.
-The presence of non-Hermiticity can often result in counter-intuitive behaviors such as localization-delocalization phenomena \cite{yang_prb_2017,hamazaki_prl_2019}, dynamical quantum phase transitions (DQPT) \cite{heyl_prl_2013, heyl_prl_2015,Heyl_review_2018, jafri_sr_2019_9,jafri_prb_2019_10, stav_prb_2020,jafri_prb_2020_5, jafri_iop_2020_7,modak_prb_2021, jafri_pra_2021_6,jafri_prb_2021_4,haldar_prx_2021, nandi_prl_2022, jafri_pra_2022_3, jafri_prb_2022_2, jafri_prb_2022_1} in non-Hermitian lattices \cite{zhou_pra_2018}, gapless phases in p-wave superconductors exhibiting interesting features in dynamics \cite{zhou_pra_2018, yang_pra_2020,mondal_prb_2022, mondal_arxiv_2022}, multiparty entanglement in the Lipkin-Meshkov-Glick model \cite{lee_prl_2014}, quantum phase transition in the dissipative Ising chain \cite{guo_pra_2022, yang_njp_2022}, and mode entanglement between fermions differentiating between non-trivial and trivial phases of topological materials \cite{li_prb_2018, yamamoto_prl_2019,loic_scipost_2019, xiao_prb_2022, turkeshi_prb_2023}.
+It was shown that the EPs of the non-Hermitian Hamiltonian with parity-time reversal symmetry (\(\mathcal{PT}\)-symmetry) can divide the parameter space into two phases : unbroken phase with real eigenspectrum which can be mapped to a Hermitian Hamiltonian \cite{mostafazadeh_1,bender_prl_2002}, and the broken region having complex eigenvalues.
+The presence of non-Hermiticity can often result in counter-intuitive behaviors such as localization-delocalization phenomena \cite{yang_prb_2017,hamazaki_prl_2019}, dynamical quantum phase transitions (DQPT) \cite{heyl_prl_2013, heyl_prl_2015,Heyl_review_2018, jafri_sr_2019_9,jafri_prb_2019_10, stav_prb_2020,jafri_prb_2020_5, jafri_iop_2020_7,modak_prb_2021, jafri_pra_2021_6,jafri_prb_2021_4,haldar_prx_2021, nandi_prl_2022, jafri_pra_2022_3, jafri_prb_2022_2, jafri_prb_2022_1} in non-Hermitian lattices \cite{zhou_pra_2018}, gapless phases in $p$-wave superconductors exhibiting interesting features in dynamics \cite{zhou_pra_2018, yang_pra_2020,mondal_prb_2022, mondal_arxiv_2022}, multiparty entanglement in the Lipkin-Meshkov-Glick model \cite{lee_prl_2014}, quantum phase transition in the dissipative Ising chain \cite{guo_pra_2022, yang_njp_2022}, weak ergodicity breaking in many-body system \cite{chen_arxiv_2023} and mode entanglement between fermions differentiating between nontrivial and trivial phases of topological materials \cite{li_prb_2018, yamamoto_prl_2019,loic_scipost_2019, xiao_prb_2022, turkeshi_prb_2023} and differentiating volume and area law of entanglement in free-fermionic system ~\cite{kawabata_prx_2023,gal_scipost_2023}.